Do you have Section 75 chargeback rights as a supplementary credit card holder?

 If your partner has a supplementary credit card on your account, and they make a purchase with it for themselves, you do NOT automatically get refunded if the retailer goes out of business.
 This is because the credit card contract is only with the main cardholder.

-Most of the time this wouldn’t matter.
-If you buy a sofa for your Mum and it is never delivered to her due to bankruptcy, the credit card company is unlikely to find out that it wasn’t for you.
-However, if you book a flight or hotel for someone else then the paperwork will clearly show that you are not the traveller and coverage could be refused.
+Here is another quirk to be aware of, although most of the time this wouldn’t matter.
+If you buy a sofa for your Mum on your main card and it is never delivered to her due to bankruptcy, the credit card company is unlikely to find out that it wasn’t for you.

-I know that many HFP readers offer to put purchases for friends and family through their cards.
+I know that many HfP readers offer to put purchases for friends and family through their cards.
 This could be to help them hit spending targets for a bonus or to benefit from, say, double points on airline purchases on Amex Gold.
 This may not always be sensible.

 This is what Which? has to say on the matter: